• Member Directory

 left-arrow right arrow

 Join us for a four-day deep dive into state-level policy making with practitioners, leading experts in science policy, communication, and engagement.
-The 2023 boot camp will include open participation, hands-on learning activities, and signature events including a science policy hack-a-thon.
+The boot camp includes open participation, hands-on learning activities, and signature events including a science policy hack-a-thon.
+REGISTER HERE!

 Session Types: